-- 9.1 Staff are trained on the delivery of RSE as part of their induction and it is included in our continuing professional development calendar. - 9.2 The Head Teacher will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.
+- 9.1 Staff are trained on the delivery of RSE as part of their induction and it is included in our continuing professional development calendar. - 9.2 The PSHE Head of Department will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.